artaius/openchemlib-vaadin/README.md

     <version>X.X.X</version>
 </dependency>
 ```
+Additionally you can also grab the precompiled jar file(s) from [Releases](https://github.com/artaius/openchemlib-vaadin/releases/latest).

 To be able to properly run in development mode, don't forget to add package ```ch.artaios``` to ```src/main/resources/application.properties``` like follows:
 ```properties